Cap-go/tutorials/src/content/plugins-tutorials/capacitor-exit-app-ios.git.md

 ---
-"title": "How to Use capacitor-exit-app-ios Plugin", "description": "Step-by-step guide on using the capacitor-exit-app-ios plugin in your Capacitor project to force quit the app on iOS.", "created_at": "2023-10-04",
+"title": "How to Use capacitor-exit-app-ios Plugin" "description": "Step-by-step guide on using the capacitor-exit-app-ios plugin in your Capacitor project to force quit the app on iOS."
+"created_at": "2023-10-04"
-"published": true,
+"published": true
 "slug": "capacitor-exit-app-ios.git"
 ---